bablulawrence/data-diff/README.md

 # data diff
-Compare two files using PySpark
+Compare data from two sources using PySpark